How To Purchase A Car From A Private Seller

 Purchasing a new car can be stressful.
 Buying from a private seller can save you money and time instead of going to a car dealership, but how do you know if you aren't getting scammed?
 There are a couple things the Arizona Department of Transportation recommends that you do before you purchase a vehicle.

 1. Go to servicearizona.com to check for any liens and unresolved financial obligations on an Arizona titled vehicle.
-2. Insist that the seller provide a properly signed and notarized title at the time the vehicle is delivered.
-Do NOT accept other documents, such as a notarized bill of sale, or registration in place of a title.
+2. Insist that the seller provide a properly signed and notarized title or a title transfer bill of sale at the time the vehicle is delivered.
+Do NOT accept other documents, such as a regular bill of sale or registration in place of a title.

 3. Check the front of the title.
 Does it describe the vehicle you are purchasing?
 Physically verify that the vehicle identification number (VIN) on the title and the vehicle match.
 Generally the VIN is located on the driver's side where the dash meets the windshield.

 4. Look at the Type, Status or Brand areas on the front of the title.
 If you see the words "dismantling," "salvage" or "restored salvage," the vehicle may have been dismantled and rebuilt; stolen and recovered with damage; or badly damaged in an accident and repaired.
 This "branding" is for the buyer's protection.
 It lets you know that the vehicle has probably been rebuilt in some way.
 You should take it to a good repair and body shop for a thorough inspection before you purchase the vehicle.